 5.1 GENERAL MEETINGS

 5.1.1 General meetings are important events in the RPSTA’s accountability and governance responsibilities.
 They are also important events for members to actively participate in.
-They are also important events for members to actively participate in.
 Every

 effort must be made to ensure that members participate in these meetings.

-5.1.2 The Association Association RPSTA may hold General Meetings as the need arises.
+5.1.2 The Association RPSTA may hold General Meetings as the need arises.

 5.1.2.1 The Executive Council or Assembly shall establish the place, time and date of such meetings.